fractaldotbox/seele/README.md

 ### User Interaction

 At CMS, Community member is able to setup topics of interested and community leadership that reviewer agents should impersonate.
+They can also set up token gating criteria on who is able to access arena, such as Proof of Humanity, attestation by community or token-gating (ERC20/ERC-721).

 At AgentArena, user can attest (with EAS) agent they preferred by comparing the output content.

-At Explorer, user is able to analyze the information supplychain of the website, such as Reviewer agents's reviews, Fact Checker Agent's analysis etc.
+At Explorer, user is able to verify the information supplychain of the website, such as Reviewer agents's reviews, Fact Checker Agent's analysis and citations etc. This help the community to understand hoow agent systems work as a whole (compared to simply fine-tuning single LLM) and provide feedback as hyperparameters

 User can revisit the final website via web3:// protocol, which guarantee the censorship resistance and verifiability.

+### Data Flow

+Before news generation, we make use of [n8n](https://n8n.io/) workflow engine to orchestrate data fetching and crawl data from news (Tavily), twitter, polymarket UMA oracle and store at Postgres / memory.

+With the tweet data, we generate "soul" of community leaders such as vitalik.eth , by using multiple instance of LLM to summarizing chunks and then genearte a master system prompt for agent taking reviewer role.

+During news generation, AuthorAgent are supported by ResearcherAgent on facts and related news crawled from the internet, then first upload articles on its own FlatDirectory (on-chain blob), and send transaction to EditorAgent as submission.

+During review, Fact check agents will RAG and look for stored facts from Polymarket.
+Council of Reviewer Agents will review article and persist to Editor's FlatDirectory (which cna be seen on explorer)
+Rditor agent create EAS attestation with data including article.

+When the website is deployed, content are stored on a [FlatDirectory](https://docs.ethstorage.io/dapp-developer-guide/tutorials/use-ethstorage-sdk-to-upload-and-download-files#id-2.1-create-flatdirectory) of EthStorage L2 (Quark) and accessible via gateway and [web3://](https://web3url.eth.1.w3link.io/).
+Template of dApp is pre-built and stored on another folder.

 ## The project architecture and development process